-To build a case-study, a lot of fieldwork was carried out side by side very fruitful discussion-meetings with those scholars who were acquainted with Dangi culture not only theoretically but also through personal visits and involvement in their cultural expressions.
-To be able to present a holistic view of the Dangi culture attempts are made to discuss politico-economical, social-ethnographical environmental aspects.
-The Dangi material culture, rites of passage, seasonal custom, religious beliefs and rituals, relationship between family members and between different occupational groups are presented in this thesis.
-By that, it has become clear what is meant by Dangi cultural heritage, ways of life and world-view which museums are expected to document and interpret in appropriate ways.
-Full use is made of all relevant published or unpublished studies as found in research institutes in addition to data collected in fieldwork for two years in different seasons. known information had to be cross-checked and/or updated and the result is submitted in this thesis.
+To build a case-study, a lot of fieldwork was carried out side by side very fruitful discussion-meetings with those scholars who were acquainted with Dangi culture not only theoretically but also through personal visits and involvement in To be able to present a holistic their cultural expressions. of the Dangi culture attempts are made to politico-economical, social-ethnographical environmental aspects.
+The Dangi material culture, rites of passage, seasonal custom, religious beliefs and rituals, relationship between members and between different occupational groups are presented By that, it has become clear what is meant by in this thesis.
+Dangi cultural heritage, ways of life and world-view which museums are expected to document and interpret in appropriate Full use is made of all relevant published or unpublished studies as found in research institutes in addition to data collected in fieldwork for two years in different seasons. known information had to be cross-checked and/or updated and result is submitted in this thesis.
 The past merges into the present in practically all ways of Dangi life and both need to be presented in museums, special attention is paid to the material culture and non-material heritage illustrating day to day and collective life on community level.